GoogleChrome/developer.chrome.com/site/en/docs/webstore/discovery/index.md

 including metadata from your item's listing page.
 Making sure that your store listing page is complete, accurate, and optimized is important to ensuring your item is discoverable through search.
 Learn more about [crafting a great listing page][best-listing].

+{% Aside %}
+If your extension isn't appearing in search results it could be because you recently published your extension, it may take a few hours for it to be indexed.
+Also, check the regions you selected in the Distribution tab.
+{% endAside %}

+## Featured items and collections

+The Chrome Web Store team occasionally selects interesting listings as "Featured" listings.
+We're not accepting requests to be featured at this point, since that would quickly become unmanageable.
+Here are a few tips to increase the likelihood that we'll feature your listing:

+- Write a great piece of software
+- Make sure your listing looks really nice (nice icon, good descriptions, crisp screenshots and/or videos)
+- Promote your listing independently so that it starts to rise in the rankings

+The collections are curated, and are not intended to be comprehensive.
+A collection is curated using the ranking criteria already listed and may be selected to provide helpful results for certain circumstantial situations, such as work-from-home extensions.
+Solicitations to be placed in a collection are not accepted.

 ## Categories {: #categories }